dsindex/etagger/README.md

     - i guess that the softmax(applied in multi-head attention functions) was corrupted by paddings.
     - replaced the multi-head attention module to [transformer/modules.py](https://github.com/Kyubyong/transformer/blob/master/modules.py).
     - simillar corruption was happended even though i used softmax masking.
-    - try to adjust learning rate, number of heads and model dimensions of multi head attention.
+    - try to adjust learning rate / number of heads / model dimensions

 - inference(bulk)
 ```